contractautomataproject/CARE/README.md

 ### Install

-The Contract Automata Library is released as a GitHub Package, simply add this dependency to the pom.xml of your Maven project.
+The Contract Automata Runtime Environment is released as a GitHub Package, simply add this dependency to the pom.xml of your Maven project.

 ```
 <dependency>